 REGULATORY WAIVERS FOR COC, ESG, AND HOPWA PROGRAMS

-On April 1, 2020, HUD released a memorandum outlining several regulatory waivers related to the Continuum of Care (CoC), Emergency Solutions Grant (ESG), and Housing Opportunities for Persons with HIV/AIDS (HOPWA) programs.
-The memorandum also outlines regulatory waivers related to consolidated planning for consolidated plan jurisdictions.
-Review HUD guidance and the official memorandum on the HUD Exchange.
+Since April 1, 2020, HUD has released a series of memorandums and notices outlining regulatory waivers related to the Continuum of Care (CoC), Youth Homelessness Demonstration Project (YHDP), emergency Solutions Grant (ESG), and Housing Opportunities for Persons with HIV/AIDS (HOPWA) programs.

-In response to the memorandum, the Region IX HUD Community Planning & Development (CPD) Field Office issued instructions for the submission of waiver notifications.
+In response to these HUD guidance documents, the Region IX HUD Community Planning & Development (CPD) Field Office issued instructions for the submission of waiver notifications.
 CoC, ESG, and HOPWA recipients must email a written notification regarding the use of waivers at least 2 days before beginning use.
 Written notifications must be provided on the approved template and emailed to CPD_COVID-19WaiverSFO@hud.gov.
-Copy email@example.com and firstname.lastname@example.org on all waiver submissions.
+Copy firstname.lastname@example.org and email@example.com on all waiver submissions.

-Download the HUD-recommended template for Megawaiver recordkeeping here.
+Download the HUD-recommended template for waiver recordkeeping here.

-TPCH hosted a 60-minute webinar on April 7, 2020 to provide an overview of the regulatory waivers for the CoC, ESG, and HOPWA programs including instructions for subrecipient agencies wishing to make use of waivers through the City of Tucson, Pima County, and Arizona Department of Economic Security.
+TPCH hosted a webinar on October 6, 2020 to provide an overview of the regulatory waivers for the CoC, ESG, and HOPWA programs including instructions for subrecipient agencies wishing to make use of waivers through the City of Tucson, Pima County, and Arizona Department of Economic Security.